sbwx/nte-autofish/README.md

 auto fishing script for neverness to everness.

 watches the screen, casts when it can, plays the minigame when a fish bites, dismisses the catch screen, repeat.
+Does not auto buy bait or anything so buy a ton of bait and then leave it running.

 ## install